-General Fusion was founded in 2002 with a goal to transform the world’s energy supply by developing the fastest, most practical, and cost-competitive path to commercial fusion power.
+General Fusion was founded in 2002 with a goal of transforming the world’s energy supply by developing the fastest, most practical, and cost-competitive path to commercial fusion power.

 In 2006, Dr. Michel Laberge completed proof-of-principle experiments, and with the support of leading venture capital firms, General Fusion began building a team that today is recognized as a global leader in commercial fusion energy.